Song of India Care and Details: Attractive Air Purifying Plant

 General Care for Song of India

-Feed the plants ones a month with any house plant fertilizer or liquid fertilizer.
+Feed the plants once a month with any house plant fertilizer or liquid fertilizer.
 They can be fed during the growing period ie., from April to September.

 Special Care for Song of India: